RealChoki/Owlie/README.md

 4. **Course-Specific Answers**: Provides information strictly aligned with the course content.
 Avoids irrelevant topics and notifies students when a topic exceeds the scope of the course or is too advanced before providing a response.

 #### **Test Mode**
-1. **Professor-Approved Questions**: Uses professor-approved lesson questions to provide practice aligned directly with the course syllabus.
-2. **Test Preparation**: Asks targeted questions to address weak areas, offering exercises and hints to help master concepts.
+1. **Instructor-Approved Questions**:
+   Uses a curated set of instructor-approved questions to ensure alignment with the syllabus and reinforce key exam concepts.
+2. **Test Preparation**:
+   Adapts to student struggles by offering follow-up questions, hints, or additional exercises to clarify challenging topics.
-3. **Progress Tracking**: Adapts tasks based on performance to reinforce weak areas and ensure steady improvement.
+3. **Progress Tracking**:
+   Tracks completed and remaining subtopics dynamically, providing clear progress updates to ensure comprehensive coverage of the subject.
+4. **Dynamic Question Adjustment**:
+   Adjusts question difficulty based on performance, presenting more challenging problems after success and simpler ones when the student struggles.

 #### **Moodle Integration**
 8. **Course-Specific Answers via Moodle**: Directly answers questions tied to the Moodle course by accessing and utilizing approved content.
 Available in both General and Test Modes.